lajoiekatelyn/perseverance-and-ingenuity-tracker/README.md

 ## Imgur API

 The Imgur API is a RESTful API that is based on HTTP requests and it returns JSON responses.
 To allow the user to see the plots they produce the Flask application makes a requests to the url https://api.imgur.com/3/upload.
-The Flask app then return to the user the response from the Imgur API which includes a link to the image among other information.
+The Flask app then return to the user the response from the Imgur API which includes a link to the image among other information

 ## Docker